 Today, there are several options for Chlamydia testing.

 The most widely used Chlamydia testing method is called the Nucleic Acid Amplification Tests or NAAT.
 It closely examines the DNA of the patient to accurately observe what is going in the patient’s body.
-It utilizes modern and high-tech equipment.
+It utilizes the modern and high-tech equipment.

 Another reliable Chlamydia testing method is called the direct fluorescent antibody stain.
 It searches for the Chlamydia antigens, which are substances that trigger the release of antibodies that will stop them.